 The book isn’t just carrot cake.
 You’ll find peas, sweetcorn, kale, parsnip and courgettes used in the bakes and desserts in the book.
 There’s even a rainbow layer cake which would be perfect for a kids birthday party.
 And why wouldn’t you want to add a little bit of extra goodness to your bakes?

 I love this book.
 I literally want to bake everything in it and struggled big time to choose a recipe to make to share here.
-However, every time I opened the book it fell open on the spinach and lemon bars page so it felt like I should start with that.
+However, every time I opened the book it fell open on the lemon and spinach bars page so it felt like I should start with that.
 Next on my list is mascarpone tart with beetroot pastry.
 I’m so intrigued by the idea of the beetroot pastry that I wouldn’t be surprised if a savoury version appeared on Sneaky Veg soon.

 Kate and her publishers, Pavilion Books, have kindly agreed to let me share the recipe for the spinach and lemon bars here with you.

 My kids (and the grown ups) absolutely loved these bars.
 R, 7, was suspicious because they were green.
 I told a tiny white lie – that they were made from green biscuits – as I didn’t want him to run away without even trying them.

-Here’s how to make Kate’s spinach and lemon bars:
+Here’s how to make Kate’s lemon and spinach bars:

 - 75 g spinach leaves